Picture Book Art

 Juvenile Picture Books - Ej Wil

-Mo Willems uses a combination of pencil, digital color and photo collage to create the illustrations he uses to tell the story about Trixie and her precious Knuffle Bunny.
+Mo Willems uses a combination of pencil, digital color, and photo collage to create the illustrations he uses to tell the story of Trixie and her precious Knuffle Bunny.

 Tana Hoban